AdobeDocs/ffs-s3d-api/src/pages/guides/create_a_space/index.md

 ## Step 1 - Upload files

-Open a secure terminal and Use the cURL command to upload our prepared asset files.
+Open a secure terminal and use the cURL command to upload our prepared asset files.

 <CodeBlock slots="heading, code" repeat="2" languages="CURL, JSON" />